mtwesley/dictator-game/README.md

 ## Technologies Used

 - Spring Boot for the application framework.
-- Spring Web for handling HTTP requests.
+- Spring Web to handle HTTP requests.
 - Spring Data MongoDB for database interactions.
 - Spring Security for authentication and authorization.
 - WebSocket for real-time communication.